Brian Kelly (Gaelic footballer)

-Brian Kelly (born 22 January 1990) is an Irish sportsperson.
-He plays Gaelic football with his local club Killarney Legion and has been a member of the Kerry senior inter-county team since 2012.
+Brian Kelly (born 22 January 1990) is an Irish sportsman.
+He plays Gaelic football with his local club Killarney Legion and was a member of the Kerry senior county team from 2012.

 Schools

 Kelly played with St Brendan's College, Killarney with whom he won a Munster Colleges Corn Uí Mhuirí title in 2008.
 The school later qualified for the Hogan Cup final nut lost out to St Patrick's Academy, Dungannon in Croke Park.

 College

 Kelly later attended University College Cork.
 He lined out with the UCC GAA club and won a Sigerson Cup title in 2014.

+Coaching

+Kelly succeeded Brendan Kealy as Kerry's goalkeeping coach under the management of Jack O'Connor in 2024.